 The 21st Century World of Work

-The average person now changes career six times before retiring and changes jobs 12 times before age 42.
-65% of children in primary school will work in jobs that have not yet been created.
-It is within this context that you are making decisions.
+The average person now changes career six times before retiring and moves jobs 12 times before age 42.

 The 21st-century workplace operates in a fundamentally different way to the suited and booted hierarchical world of work we are taught about in school.
 With over 12,000 job categories to choose from and the half life of a skill sitting at 5 years the range of professional options available is at once impressive and confusing.
 In this context, job change and career transition is not just normal it is expected.

 Consider this in light of the fact that

 50% of the jobs that we will be doing in 2030 have not yet been created.
 Who knows what exciting opportunities are out there in the future?

 Wanting to change, pivot or transition in your career so that you strike a better blend between work and life and derive more meaning from your work is natural.
 Yes, it feels uncomfortable, yes it is stressful and yes it is hard to do however it is not a sign of failure.
 Rather it is a natural reaction to the constant change that is happening in the working world around you.

 Remember is that 70% of people can do 70% of jobs, however, happiness in your chosen career area comes down to your level of interest and passion in that career.
 Therefore, the ideal job, occupation or career is one that you find interesting, challenging and for which you have the most suitable mix of abilities.